Oktopost/oyster/docs/Actions/LoadSequence.md

 > Target Action: **B**

-The **update** method is invoked on all actions which mounted state did not change, but one of the action parameters did.
+The **update** method is invoked on all actions which mounted state did not change, but action's parameters did.
 Note that the **execute** method is also invoked for same actions at this point.

 ### activate(newParams, prevParams)